jehanf/please/README.md

 ### Get & configure a Vagrant Box ###

-First of all, you must install a great Vagrant Box, such as the awesome scotch.io box.
+First of all, you must install a great Vagrant Box, such as my slighly modified scotch.io box.
 Why this box is better than an other one, you ask? **Because it works**.
 It's great enough for me.

 ```bash